colecode-ph/linux-server-configuration/README.md

 # Summary of Software Installed on the Server

 ## Software Installed via `sudo apt-get install`:
-First I ran `sudo apt-get update && apt-get upgrade`
+First I ran `sudo apt-get update && apt-get upgrade` and `sudo apt-get dist-upgrade` to bring the server up to date.

-Then I ran `sudo apt-get dist-upgrade` to bring the server up to date.
 Then I installed the following packages:

 * apache2
 * libapache2-mod-wsgi